 2) Align this with the prospect’s pain point

-From there, I discussed why folks often chose different digital channels like Paid Per Click or Social Channels because they were easier and showed ROI clearly.
+From there, my story discussed why folks often chose different digital channels like Paid Per Click or Social Channels because they were easier and showed ROI clearly.
 (Those happened to be the same channels the prospect had told me that they were investing in.)